LiamParker07/WEB14204/students/Liam/Make it like the PSD blog post.md

 - They allow designers to present an artist impression of the perfect product to clients.
 - Useful for selling a website to the client.
-- hjhhjhjjhjhj

 ### What alternatives does the author propose to the Photoshop-driven design process?

 The author proposes a couple of alternatives to the Photoshop-driven design process.
 Firstly, the author states that designers should learn to code which would enable designers to create mockups that would look a lot more comparable to the real site than a PSD would.
 Collaboration is also suggested so that front end developers and designers could work together much more, moving closer to the browser and creating prototypes together.

-### How do you feel about the Photoshop-driven design process?